EPCCed/Intro-to-HPC/content/Week0_Introduction/contents.md

 PRACE is established as an international not-for-profit association (aisbl) with its seat in Brussels.
 It has 24 member countries whose representative organisations create a pan-European supercomputing infrastructure, providing access to computing and data management resources and services for large-scale scientific and engineering applications at the highest performance level.

-Both EPCC (at the University of Edinburgh) and SURFsara (in Amsterdam), the developers of this course, are active members of PRACE.
+Both [EPCC](https://www.epcc.ed.ac.uk/) (at the University of Edinburgh) and [SURFsara](https://www.surf.nl/en/about-surf/subsidiaries/surfsara/) (in Amsterdam), the developers of this course, are active members of PRACE.
 EPCC hosts a PRACE Advanced Training Centre, and SURFsara was recently selected as one of four new PRACE Training Centres.

-The national supercomputers at these centres, ARCHER and Cartesius, are Tier-1 systems within PRACE, accessible via four different access types.
+The national supercomputers at these centres, ARCHER and Cartesius, are Tier-1 systems within PRACE, accessible via [four different access types](https://prace-ri.eu/hpc-access/).
 Tiers are used to describe the hierarchy of supercomputers and supercomputing clusters on an international, national and local scale: Tier-0 are pan-European systems; Tier-1 are national systems; Tier-2 are regional systems; and Tier-3 are local clusters (mostly university resources).

-The Tier-0 computer systems and their operations accessible through PRACE are provided by five PRACE members: BSC representing Spain, CINECA representing Italy, ETH Zurich and CSCS representing Switzerland, GCS and HLRZ representing Germany and GENCI representing France.
+The [Tier-0 computer systems](https://prace-ri.eu/hpc-access/hpc-systems/) and their operations accessible through PRACE are provided by five PRACE members: BSC representing Spain, CINECA representing Italy, ETH Zurich and CSCS representing Switzerland, GCS and HLRZ representing Germany and GENCI representing France.
 Four hosting members (France, Germany, Italy, and Spain) secured funding for the initial period from 2010 to 2015.
 In 2016 a fifth Hosting Member (CSCS, Switzerland) opened its system via the PRACE Peer Review Process to researchers from academia and industry.

-For more information on all of the activities of PRACE including gaining access to its HPC facilities and training programmes, see the PRACE website.
+For more information on all of the activities of PRACE including gaining access to its HPC facilities and training programmes, see the [PRACE website](https://prace-ri.eu/).

+© PRACE

+---

 ## About EuroCC

+---

 ## People